Configuring your cloud provider

-Public documentation is currently limited to Google Cloud.
-For setup instructions for other Cloud providers, please contact your Nitrado Account Manager.
+Public documentation is currently limited to Google Cloud and AWS.
+For setup instructions for other Cloud providers, please contact your Customer Success Manager at Nitrado.

 Google Cloud